Representatives of member programmes exchange views and discuss developments in EMT at network meetings.

-- welcome of new member programmes and presentation of new co-opted Board members
+- New member programmes were welcomed and newly co-opted Board members introduced

-- first public presentation of the SIGTIPS report on "Translation and Interpretation for Public Services"
+- First public presentation of the SIGTIPS report 'Translation and Interpretation for Public Services'

 March (4th network meeting)

-- general presentation and open debate concerning the European Certification Scheme for Translators; call for proposals on research
+- General presentation and open debate on the European Certification Scheme for Translators; call for proposals on research

 January (3rd network meeting)

-- announcement of the support for a European Certification Scheme for Translators
+- Announcement of support for a European Certification Scheme for Translators

 Mandates of 4 working groups were approved.